Byte-Nova/Rimworld-Together/README.md

 - Forbidden mods will kick the connecting player if its running them.
 - Optional mods will allow a player to join even if it has them running or not.
 - Required mods will kick the connecting player if its missing them.

 If you are downloading the mods from Steam, you can use this tool to rename the folders to their actual mod names to make the modlist process easier: https://github.com/Nova-Atomic/Library

+If you are downloading the mods from Steam, you can use this tool to rename the folders to their actual mod names to make the modlist process easier: https://github.com/Nova-Atomic/Library